docker/docs/_includes/content/compose-var-sub.md

-You can set default values for environment variables using a [`.env` file](/compose/env-file/), which Compose automatically looks for in project directory (parent folder of your compose file).
+You can set default values for environment variables using a [`.env` file](/compose/env-file/), which Compose automatically looks for in project directory (parent folder of your Compose file).
 Values set in the shell environment override those set in the `.env` file.

 > Note when using docker stack deploy